-Drew Zingg isn’t exactly a household name, but he should become one to all guitarists.
-Best known for stints with Steely Dan, Donald Fagen’s New York Rock and Soul Revue, and Boz Scaggs, he’s a complete guitarist.
-And he’s gone a unique route with this record, working with producer George Walker Petit and a group of friends and admirers who all contributed money and session time to make it happen.
+Best known for stints with Steely Dan, Donald Fagen’s New York Rock and Soul Revue, and Boz Scaggs, Drew Zingg is a complete guitarist.
+And he has gone a unique route with this record, working with producer George Walker Petit and a group of friends and admirers who all contributed money and session time.

 The band is comprised of Zingg’s buddies, and they’re no bunch of stiffs.
 George Whitty plays keyboards and does the bulk of the arranging.
 Will Lee is masterful on bass, and Vinnie Colaiuta is the perfect drummer to translate all the various styles that are present on the record.
 Throw in a few guest vocals from the likes of Scaggs and Mike McDonald and you’ve got a pretty good crowd.

 Funk is never far away.
-“Downstream,” with a vocal from Whitty, is slinky, bluesy funk with a soaring solo.
-“Cactus” features chunky bursts of notes over the funk while the rhythm section cooks.
-“Tennessee Street” is a groove piece that showcases Zingg’s ability to play around some simple chord changes but still make it sound truly musical.
-It also highlights his precise bends, an important part of his playing.
+“Downstream” is slinky, bluesy funk with a soaring solo and vocasl from Whitty.
+“Cactus” features chunky bursts of notes while the rhythm section cooks.
+“Tennessee Street” is a groove piece that showcases Zingg’s ability to play simple chord changes but still sound truly musical.
+It also highlights his precise bends – an important part of his playing.

 Being released in conjunction with the CD is a DVD that is an interesting production, letting you in on how the group was put together and how the money was raised to make the CD.
 Video clips include an acoustic jam between Zingg and producer Petit that shows just how good Zingg is.
 Another nice snippet shows the band jamming on “Cissy Strut.”
 It’s the perfect way to display the incredible chemistry between the musicians.